richardharman/TerminalDownloadwebsite/README.md

-# TerminalDownloadwebsite
+# Terminal Download website
-Use a script to download website recursively
+Use a script to download website recursively (files within folders), great for downloading renders from render farm via terminal (MAC)
+1. open Termninal
+2. Type CD and drag the folder you'd like to download ontop of it, Press enter
+3. Copy the below web adress into Terminal Replacing the "URL" with actual website URL which should be downloaded.

-code to paste in terminal:
+Code to paste in terminal:
 wget --recursive --no-clobber --page-requisites --html-extension --convert-links --restrict-file-names=windows URL last bit will be costom